 - workouts that require no prior exercise knowledge or experience

 - less boredom with an exercise routine

-Keeping your macronutrient intake balanced by eating a healthy ratio of carbohydrates, fat, and protein at each meal will also help you achieve your weight loss goals.
+You should also keep your macronutrient intake balanced by consuming a healthy ratio of carbohydrates, fat, and protein at each meal.
+This can also help to manage your weight.

 With these training and dietary tips in mind, there are several ways to jump right into a challenge with your co-workers.
 Use these ideas as inspiration to create a challenge that motivates your group.

 One way to create a workplace challenge with your co-workers is to pick a certain mileage for walking or running.

 Choose a realistic amount of time and challenge yourself to conquer a certain amount of miles during that period.
 For example, each individual can be tasked with walking or running a certain amount of miles per week.

 Keep in mind your fitness level and that of your co-workers.
 The person who remains consistent or improves their fitness level wins.